rushikesh-st/AI-Based-Resume-Scanner/README.md

 # AI-Based-Resume-Scanner
-It IS A group project made for efficient selecting resumes based on jo discriptions
+It is A group project made for efficient selecting resumes based on job discriptions